mendhak/mendhak.github.io/posts/2023-04-23-css-dark-mode-toggle-sucks.md

 <iframe width="100%" height="300" src="//jsfiddle.net/35e0a97a/xmt1k659/61/embedded/result,js,html,css/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 The code involved is somewhat complicated and unoptimized and will probably be slow for heavy stylesheets.
 The CSSStyleSheet and CSSRule APIs aren't widely used nor are they well documented.
-However, it works, so it could be considered the best of both worlds: it respects the user's choice at a granular site level.
+However, it works, so it could be considered the best of both worlds: it respects the user's choice at a granular site level, while still allowing the use of native CSS features.

 A further enhancement is to listen to any operating system or browser level preference changes and adjust the applied theme accordingly.
 This can be done by adding a listener, `window.matchMedia('(prefers-color-scheme: dark)').addListener(...)` and reapplying the themes.